-(xx) (a) The Company has unspent amount of ₹ 0.09 Lakhs (Note no. 52) towards Corporate Social Responsibility (CSR) on other than ongoing projects on the balance sheet date which has been subsequently paid before the date of this report.
-The Company does not have any liability on any ongoing projects wherein the funds have to be transferred to separate bank account within six months from the end of the financial year.
+(xx) (a) The Company has unspent amount of ₹ 0.09 Lakhs (Note no. 52) towards Corporate Social Responsibility (CSR) on other than ongoing projects on the balance sheet date which has been subsequently paid before any liability on any ongoing projects wherein the

-(b) According to the information and explanations given to us, and based on our examination of the records, an amount relating to ongoing projects of previous financial year of ₹ Nil (FY 2022-23 ₹ 25.05 Lakhs and FY 2021-22 ₹ 13.95 Lakhs) remains unspent under sub-section (5) of Section 135 of the Companies Act, 2013.
+- funds have to be transferred to separate bank account within six months from the end of the financial year. - (b) According to the information and explanations given to us, and based on our examination of the records, an amount relating to ongoing projects of previous financial year of ₹ Nil (FY 2022-23 ₹ 25.05 Lakhs and FY 2021-22 ₹ 13.95 Lakhs) remains unspent under sub-section (5) of Section 135 of the Companies Act, 2013.